 The growing popularity of Radio Frequency Identification (RFID) technology and the security benefits it brings has given rise to the use of RFID tags across a range of industries.

-With this in mind, we decided to put together this quick guide into what RFID tags are, how they function, and what are some of the most common types out there.
+With this in mind, we decided to put together this quick guide that covers:

 How RFID Tags Work